aditya-raaj/LifeLink/README.md

 3. **Calculate ETA**:
    - Adjusts ambulance speed dynamically based on the current hour's congestion level.
-   - Congestion levels are predefined for each hour of the day.
+   - Congestion levels are predefined for different times of the day.

-### **Output**
+### **Step 3: Output**
 - **Emergency Location**:
-  - Address, latitude, and longitude of the emergency site.
+  - Displays address, latitude, and longitude of the emergency site.
 - **Closest Ambulance Information**:
-  - License plate, current location, and distance from the emergency site.
+  - Shows license plate, current location, and distance from the emergency site.
 - **Estimated Time of Arrival (ETA)**:
   - Displayed in minutes.
 - **Route Visualization**:
-  - An interactive map showing the shortest route from the ambulance to the emergency location.
+  - An interactive map displaying the shortest route from the ambulance to the emergency location.

 ---

+## **Dataset**
+The dataset used in this project can be accessed here: https://catalogue.cos.iudx.org.in/
+---

-## Contributors
+## **Contributors**

 -  **Aditya Raj** ([GitHub Profile](https://github.com/aditya-raaj))
 -  **Mayur** ([GitHub Profile](https://github.com/mayurmk1704))